MomoRC-tech/MoGliFC-Flight-Controller/README.md

 > purpose CAN-FD interface.
 This second extension also holds a SWD (single wire debug) interface for easy debugging.

 ![BOPLA ALUBOS housing](BOPLA_ALUBOS.png "BOPLA ALUBOS housing")

+# Features

+...

+# Documentation
+## Setup, installation
+> ...

+## Hardware

+## Software

+## Tools
+> ...

+# Contributing
+Contributions are welcome and encouraged.
+You can contribute in many ways:

+* Documentation updates and corrections.
+* How-To guides - received help?  help others!
+* Bug fixes.
+* New features.
+* Telling us your ideas and suggestions.
+* Buying your hardware from this <TBD>

+Github issue tracker is a good place to search for existing issues or report a new bug/feature request:
+Before creating new issues please check to see if there is an existing one!

+# Developers

+Contributors are:
+* Peter Gliwa, Gliwa.com  https://www.gliwa.com/
+* Manuel Singer, MomoRC